Medina: Climate

 Under the Köppen climate classification, Medina falls in a hot desert climate region (BWh).
 Summers are extremely hot and dry with daytime temperatures averaging about 43 °C with nights about 29 °C. Temperatures above 45 °C are not unusual between June and September.
 Winters are milder, with temperatures from 8 °C at night to 25 °C in the day.
 There is very little rainfall, which falls almost entirely between November and May.
 In summer, the wind is north-western, while in the spring and winters, is south-western.

 Significance in Islam

 Medina's importance as a religious site derives from the presence of two mosques, Masjid Quba'a and al-Masjid an-Nabawi.
 Both of these mosques were built by Muhammad himself.
-Islamic scriptures emphasize the sacredness of Medina.
-Medina is mentioned several times in the Quran, two examples are Surah At-Tawbah. verse 101 and Al-Hashr. verse 8.
+Islamic scriptures emphasise the sacredness of Medina.
+Medina is mentioned several times in the Quran; two examples are Surah At-Tawbah (verse 101) and Al-Hashr (verse 8).
 Medinan suras are typically longer than their Meccan counterparts and they are also larger in number.
 Muhammad al-Bukhari recorded in Sahih Bukhari that Anas ibn Malik quoted Muhammad as saying: "Medina is a sanctuary from that place to that.
 Its trees should not be cut and no heresy should be innovated nor any sin should be committed in it, and whoever innovates in it an heresy or commits sins (bad deeds), then he will incur the curse of God, the angels, and all the people."